 3D rendering of the coronavirus, based on electron-microscopic imaging

 Pandemic.
 Lockdown.
 Reopening.
 Second wave?
 What’s next on the COVID-19 front?
-From its beginnings in Wuhan, China, in late 2019, the coronavirus pandemic quickly reached a truly global scale.
+From its beginnings in late 2019, the coronavirus pandemic quickly reached a truly global scale.
 The “epicenter” of the pandemic shifted to Europe and then to the Americas.
 In June, the world death toll reached half a million people, while more than 6 million had recovered from the disease.
 As scientists around the globe race to create a vaccine against the novel coronavirus, nations face new challenges as they try to revive their economies and reopen their societies.

 The impact of the deadly coronavirus has hit some countries harder than others.
 Presently, at least 12 million active cases are being monitored in more than 200 countries and territories.
 Outside of China, COVID-19 (short for coronavirus disease 2019) hit South Korea, Italy, and Iran particularly hard at first.
 Overall, the United States, the world’s third-most-populous country, has suffered the most deaths by far.
 Meanwhile, the five highest per capita death rates (for countries with at least 10 million population) have occurred in a number of Western European countries—Belgium, the United Kingdom, Spain, Italy, and Sweden.
 As of early July, higher death rates were being seen in Mexico, Brazil, and India.